ramsey-devs/ramsey/docs/index.rst

 Ramsey makes use of

-- Flax` module system for models with trainable parameters (such as neural processes),
+- Flax`s module system for models with trainable parameters (such as neural processes),
 - NumPyro's random variable system for models where parameters are endowed with prior distributions.

 Ramsey implements **probabilistic** models, such as neural processes, Gaussian processes,